samebertz/basic-genshin-calc/README.md

-# gremlin-calculator
+# basic-genshin-calc
-A tool for doing gremlin math.
+A basic calculator for Genshin Impact materials.